$468,040Average Value$309Average Price per Sq Ft3Homes For Sale

 Dummerston offers a quiet, rural lifestyle with a natural landscape

 In the rural outskirts of southern Vermont, Dummerston offers a small-town atmosphere and an outdoorsy lifestyle.
-“The city folk have found us, so we’ve become more desirable,” says Christine Lewis, a local broker at Brattleboro Area Realty.
-“We have hills and valleys, which give us nice views and waterways.
-The town is laid out with nature preserves all around us, so we attract an active crowd.”
+"The town is laid out with nature preserves all around us, so we attract an active crowd,” says Christine Lewis, a local broker at Brattleboro Area Realty.
 The quiet Windham County area is home to less than 2,000 residents, but what it lacks in population it makes up for in historical landmarks and nature trails.
 The Connecticut River runs along the area’s east side, and the West River flows through the center of town, both waterways providing additional summertime recreation.
 Residents often hop over to the neighboring Brattleboro for fine dining and entertainment, and Interstate 91 helps to connect commuters to the rest of New England.

 From above, rural Dummerston stretches across forested hills, open farmland, and winding country roads.